 However, if you aren’t eligible for concession fees you can always apply for a pass called MyMulti 3 pass.
 This pass saves a third of an adult yearly cost coming in at $1,540 annually.
 There are many transport options available for students easily and it won’t be a difficult task to travel from student accommodation to the University.

 Food is where budgeting gets tricky.
 With the rise of UberEats and MenuLog in Australia, it gets more difficult to save our pennies and cook or prepare meals at home.
 However, buying groceries and meal prepping is always considered the most cost-efficient method.

 Eating out at a nice café or restaurant will cost you a significant amount, as the average prices of meals cost of living Sydney Australia are:

 $18 for breakfast

 $30 per meal for dinner.

 Assuming you are bringing a laptop or iPad from home, you will just need to worry about your stationery costs.
 Officeworks and Kmart will be your best friends for budget-friendly stationery.
 You can get a range of great Notebooks and yearly dairies ranging from $3 – $50 and fancy stationery accessories from $1 – $10.

 Overseas student health cover is essential for your student visa while coming to Australia.
 Not only is it great for peace of mind, but it also covers everything including doctors’ appointments, hospital costs, emergency, ambulance, and prescription medicine.

 Entertainment is another expense you will want to consider while you are in Australia.
 Ranging from going to the gym, watching a movie, taking a trip to the beach, or enjoying a comedy show or a live event.
-There are a few different options you could add to your budgets such as Student movie nights ranging from $7 – $9, Fitness costs such as gym memberships from $15 – $30, and a ticket to a usual comedy show would cost around $50.
+There are a few different options you could add to your cost of living Sydney Australia budgets such as Student movie nights ranging from $7 – $9, Fitness costs such as gym memberships from $15 – $30, and a ticket to a usual comedy show would cost around $50.